Cortrah/cruenti-dei/README.md

 - [ ] Leader Chit
 - [ ] Leader Drag and drop for movement
 - [ ] Leader Orbit Selector for other actions
+- [ ] Leader Action Item for list of leader actions
+    - [ ] dialog for editing actions
+    - [ ] item for print display of minimum key info for processing
+    - [ ] thumbnail item display for players

 ## Server [old-imperial](https://github.com/Cortrah/old-imperial)